 Accessory Dwelling Unit rules

-As experienced backyard cottage (DADU) builders, HD Construction knows the ins and outs of the 2019 ordinance that made it easier for property owners to create backyard cottages in Seattle’s single-family zones.
+As experienced backyard cottage (DADU) builders, HD Seattle knows the ins and outs of the 2019 ordinance that made it easier for property owners to create backyard cottages in Seattle’s single-family zones.

 In short, if you’re adding a backyard cottage or DADU, you need a construction addition/alteration permit.
 As part of our build services, we can navigate the process for you.